else12/AirBnb/README.md

 AirBnB.html is the jupiter notebook files as html

-AirBnB_Seattel.html   -   the blog post file, Report file
+AirBnB_Seattel.html   -   the blog post file, Report file,please download this to your local computer and view with your browser.
+I use safari and it works with that browser at least.
+Thank you.